cashtokens/cashtokens/stakeholders.md

 >
 > —<cite>[BitcoinVN](https://bitcoinvn.io/)</cite>

 > CashTokens is a culmination of years of experimentation on tokenization in Bitcoin and Bitcoin Cash blockchains.
 By implementing this as a contract-issued commitment, it has provided developers with a way, not only to issue tokens, but also to build advanced decentralized applications.
 Peer-to-peer cash will become more programmable than ever.
 As one of the prominent developers of user-facing applications in Bitcoin Cash, we are very much excited by the possibilities this upgrade can enable.
-Thus, we fully support the deployment of CashTokens for May 2023 upgrade.
+Thus, we fully support the deployment of CashTokens for May 2023 upgrade. [[...]](https://twitter.com/_paytaca_/status/1589816654137286657)
 >
 > —<cite>Joemar Taganna, [Paytaca](https://www.paytaca.com/), [Spice Token](https://spicetoken.org/)</cite>

+> One Surgery remains committed to developing tools for the global surgery community, bringing surgical care solutions to everyone in the world.
+We believe #BitcoinCash, and the potential of on-chain tokenization (through #CashTokens innovation), will give One.Surgery greater flexibility in creating non-custodial cryptocurrency solutions to empower advocacy, research and education efforts to our global surgery community. [[...]](https://twitter.com/OneDotSurgery/status/1590184970160861184)
+>
+> —<cite>Saqib Noor, [One.Surgery](https://one.surgery/)</cite>